huanshankeji/compose-html-material/README.md

 **The Material 2 portion of this project is not currently under active development.
 Here is a list of reasons and alternatives:**

 1. The [material-web](https://github.com/material-components/material-web) team is working on Material 3 support and [the Material 2 branch (`mwc`)](https://github.com/material-components/material-web/tree/mwc) is no longer under active development.
-Existing Compose wrappers of their Material 2 components are still kept in [the `:compose-html-material` subproject](compose-html-material) but not updated.
+Existing Compose wrappers of their Material 2 components are still kept in [the `:compose-html-material-legacy` subproject](compose-html-material-legacy) but not updated.
 1. [KMDC](https://github.com/mpetuska/kmdc) wrapping around [material-components-web (`mdc`)](https://github.com/material-components/material-components-web) provides a much more complete set of Material Design components for Compose HTML.
 1. We are currently focusing more on [compose-multiplatform-material](https://github.com/huanshankeji/compose-multiplatform-material) to provide multiplatform Compose Material wrappers, whose web portion depends on KMDC and [the `:compose-html-common` subproject](compose-html-common), which may be occasionally updated for the dependent project.